$\mathcal{N}$IPM-HLSP: An Efficient Interior-Point Method for Hierarchical Least-Squares Programs: Computing the Newton step for IPM for HLSP

-The condition $v_{l,i} < -\xi$ ensures that only significantly violated constraints are activated.
-The condition $w_{l,i} < \xi$ sorts out constraints that are satisfied.
-Then following steps complete the active set assembly: \begin{itemize} \item Assemble the active set $\mathcal{A}_l$ of level $l$ with all equality constraints and the active inequality constraints. \item Inactive constraints are added to ${\umA_{l}^{\notin}}$.
+Following steps complete the active set assembly: \begin{enumerate} \item Assemble the active set $\mathcal{A}_l$ of level $l$ with all equality constraints and the active inequality constraints. \item Inactive constraints are added to ${\mI_{\cup l}}$.
 Note that in the case of bound constraints we check whether the variable is already constrained by the same constraint.
-If this is the case no new constraint is added and the tighter bound of the two is used as the new right hand side $b_{\umA_{l}^{\notin}}$.
-This prevents unnecessarily increasing the size of $\uA_{\umA_{l}^{\notin}}$. \item Calculate the null-space basis $Z_{l}$ of $A_{\mathcal{A}_{l}}N_{l^*}$. \item Continue $N_{l^*}$ to $N_{l} = N_{l^*}Z_{l}$. \end{itemize} Note that even though we assemble the null-space $N_{l-1}$ step-wise like this we always have $\uA_{\umA_{l-1}}N_{l-1} = 0$.
+If this is the case, no new constraint is added and the tighter bound of the two is used as the new right hand side $b_{\mI_{\cup l}}$.
+This prevents unnecessarily increasing the size of ${\mI_{\cup l}}$.
+Note that this is already implied by the set union symbol $\cup$. \item Calculate the nullspace basis $Z_{\mA{l}}$ of $A_{\mathcal{A}_{l}}N_{\mA_{\cup l^*}}$ and project lower priority levels and the remaining inactive inequality constraints into it. \item Augment $N_{\cup\mA_{l^*}}$ to $N_{\mA_{\cup l}} = N_{\mA_{\cup l^*}}Z_{\mA_l}$. \end{enumerate}